-Mr. Bonnin upholds the pillars of governance, serving as a vigilant member of the Audit Committee, ensuring integrity
+Mr. Bonnin upholds the pillars of governance, serving as a vigilant member of the Audit Committee, ensuring integrity and transparency within the company's operations.

 Mr. Rodríguez held significant roles, including Vice President of Global Operations, shaping the organization's trajectory.